A guide to Zendesk automation to add product metadata from custom fields

 This refers to setting up automated processes within Zendesk to pull specific product-related information (metadata) and place it into custom ticket fields.
 It's highly beneficial because it provides agents with immediate context, reducing back-and-forth with customers and speeding up issue resolution.

 Yes, Zendesk offers native methods like the messaging metadata API for web widgets and webhooks/triggers.
-However, these often require developer expertise and can be complex to implement and maintain, leading to longer setup times.
+These tools are highly robust and designed for teams looking for deep, enterprise-grade customization.

-No-code platforms simplify the process by allowing support teams to set up integrations and workflows themselves, without writing any code.
-They also connect to a wider range of knowledge sources beyond Zendesk, providing richer context instantly.
+No-code platforms work alongside Zendesk by allowing support teams to set up additional integrations and workflows quickly.
+They connect to a wide range of external knowledge sources to provide even richer context within the Zendesk ecosystem.

 With advanced platforms like eesel AI, you can use a simulation mode to test your automations against past tickets.
 This allows you to preview how the AI would respond and update fields, ensuring accuracy and confidence before going live.